Wednesday, February 25, 2026

 And importantly: many “intermediate” forms are living, not fossil—species that preserve traits that help us understand evolutionary branching, even though they are not literally our ancestors.

 A clichĂ© objection goes like this: “Evolution says humans descended from chimpanzees.”
 That is not what evolutionary biology claims.
 The evolutionary picture is a branching family tree.
-Humans and chimpanzees are not ancestor and descendant; they are evolutionary cousins who share a common ancestor in the deep past.
+Humans and chimpanzees are not ancestor and descendant; they are evolutionary cousins who share a common ancestor in the deep past (in this case, about 6 million years ago).

 One of the most beautiful things about modern evolutionary science is that it does not rely on any single line of evidence.
 Comparative anatomy, fossils, biogeography, embryology, and genetics all converge on the same branching structure.

 At the genetic level, you can compare DNA or protein sequences across species.
 The patterns of similarity and difference allow reconstruction of phylogenetic trees that match what we see in fossils and anatomy.
-You can also use calibrated rates of genetic change (with many caveats and error bars) to estimate when lineages diverged.
+You can also use calibrated rates of genetic change to estimate when lineages diverged.
 The key point for this essay is not the exact date of every branching event—it’s the scale: the story is unimaginably older than the few-thousand-year timeframes implied by literalist readings of sacred texts.

 Over the short term, evolution often looks like shifting trait frequencies within a species.
 Over the long term, divergence can accumulate until populations become reproductively isolated—meaning they can no longer interbreed successfully under natural conditions.
 That is speciation.